AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 ===================================== ====================== ====================================================
 P'Access			      No		     No access types
 X'Access	    		      No
-X'Address	    		      Warn		     Warning in pedantic mode S'Adjacent	    		      Yes
+X'Address	    		      No                     Only allowed in representation clauses S'Adjacent	    		      Yes
 S'Aft				      Yes
 S'Alignment	    		      Warn                   Warning in pedantic mode